biztekdev/Quote_whatsapp_ai_chat/cron/README.md

 ### Cleanup Jobs

-- **cleanupLegacyConversations**: Removes inactive conversation states older than 10 minutes (runs every minute)
+- **cleanupLegacyConversations**: Updates conversation states older than 10 minutes to set isActive: false (runs every 3 minutes)
-- **cleanupLegacyConversationsCustom**: Custom cleanup with configurable time threshold
+- **cleanupLegacyConversationsCustom**: Custom update with configurable time threshold
 - **getLegacyConversationStats**: Provides statistics about conversation states

 **Note**: Only the inactive conversation state cleanup job is currently active.
 All other jobs are disabled.